LuemmelSec/P4wnP1_aloa/README.md

 bcm2710-rpi-zero-2-w.dtb
 ```
 Also copy ``lib/modules`` and ``lib/firmware`` from the Pi OS image's root partition to the matching locations in your image (overwrite them).

+The provided images in the releases of this repo already contain everyhting you need.

 ## 0.9 Access